-Place the Brussels sprouts into the basket of your air fryer—they do not need to be in one layer, but if you'd like them extra crispy place them in one layer and cook them in batches.
-Turn your air fryer to 390 F for 9 minutes.
+Place the Brussels sprouts into the basket of your air fryer—they do not need to be in 1 layer, but if you'd like them extra crispy, place them in 1 layer and cook them in batches.
+Turn your air fryer to 390 F and cook for 9 minutes.
 Once the time is up, shake the basket and fry for an additional 9 minutes.

-Whisk together the garlic chili paste, honey, and two tablespoons of water in a small bowl.
-Place the bowl in the microwave and heat, covered, for one minute or until the sauce is hot.
+Whisk together the garlic chili paste, honey, and 2 tablespoons of water in a small bowl.
+Place the bowl in the microwave and heat, covered, for 1 minute or until the sauce is hot.